GloriEvo/GloriEvo/README.md

 ⤷ Semi-verbal: due to a mix of low energy and high anxiety I am usually quiet around people I an unfamiliar with.

-⤷ If I am comfortable enough I will attempt to match your energy.
+⤷ If I get comfortable enough I will attempt to match your energy.

 ⤷ I do not like to RP so if you interact with me in character I will probably ignore you.